kissflow/lcnc-sdk-js/docs/src/content/docs/app/Page/setVariable.md

     order: 8
 ---

-To update a new value to page / local variables
+This method lets you to update a new value to local variables

 ### Parameters